 Another way to look at it is in dollar exchange rate on a global scale.
 When the dollar is strong, gold is weak and vise versa.
 As people are forced to sell things all at once (asset liquidation), the dollar is also at the peak of strength.
 As the world’s reserve currency, everyone is cashing out their assets for dollars, creating a shortage.
-Once the Federal Reserve uses this as an excuse to add more money supply (quantitative easing), the relative strength of the dollar drops and gold goes up (source).
-So the unfortunate people who have to sell their gold to cover their assets (sorry, bad pun) are doing this right when the dollar can buy a lot of gold so they don’t get very many dollars, only to have the dollar plummet in inflation soon thereafter.
+Once the Federal Reserve uses this as an excuse to add more money supply, the relative strength of the dollar drops and gold goes up (source).
+So the unfortunate people who have to sell their gold to cover their assets (sorry, bad pun) are doing this right when the dollar can buy a lot of gold so they don’t get very many dollars, only to have the dollar plummet soon thereafter.

 Precious Metals as Money

-In a compete monetary collapse, many people think the thing to have is junk silver (circulated coins from back when they were 90% silver).
+In a complete monetary collapse, many people think the thing to have is junk silver (circulated coins from back when they were 90% silver).
 They are readily recognized, hard to counterfeit, small in denomination, and usually command fairly low premiums.

 The problem is they are scarcely found in American households.
 Goods won’t be priced in silver or gold because merchants won’t have many buyers using that medium.
 If you are the only person in your community that knows how much silver is in an old dime, it will be a hard sale.
-You might convince some people of their value, but will they feel confident that they could turn and use it as money with someone else?
+You might convince some people of the value, but will they feel confident that they could turn and use it as money with someone else?
 Not likely.

 Bitcoin, Ethereum, and other digital currencies have been the hot investment as of late.
 Their rebellion against governmentaly manipulated money certainly has an appeal.
 The returns some people have seen on these investments have an even greater appeal.
-Currently though, they are seen as a speculative investment, not actual money.
+Currently though, they are a speculative investment, not actual money.
 When trouble strikes, do you think the mainstream thing to do is to load up on risky investments?
 Probably not.
 The current buying frenzy by people wanting the same returns as early Bitcoin investors will plunge and so will the price.